appirio-tech/topcoder-app/README.md

 Spec files live alongside the code they are testing.
 For example, in peer-review you have review-status.controller.js and review-status.spec.js in the same review-status folder.
 If you want to see an example of tests, use review-status.spec.js as an example of controller tests and services/challenge.service.spec.js as an example of service tests.

 ## UI-Router and States
-See sample.routes.js and peer-review.routes.js as examples.
+See any *.routes.js file as an example.

 ## Contributing